Axions as Dark Matter, Dark Energy, and Dark Radiation: Axions as Dark Energy

 \section{Axions as Dark Energy}

+We restrict the discussion to canonical axion quintessence and do not attempt to review the broader landscape of dynamical DE models.
 A qualitatively distinct role for axions arises if their mass is comparable to the present-day Hubble scale, $m_a \sim H_0 \sim 10^{-33}\,\text{eV}$.
 In this regime, the axion field evolves so slowly that it can effectively behave as a form of dynamical dark energy, or quintessence~\cite{Ratra:1987rm,Wetterich:1987fm,Caldwell:1997ii}.
 The standard potential takes the form

 with an effective mass given by $m_a \sim \Lambda^2/f_a$.
 When displaced from the minimum, the field undergoes slow-roll evolution governed by

 leading to an effective equation-of-state parameter

 which remains close to $-1$, but can deviate in a time-dependent manner depending on the shape of the potential and the initial misalignment~\cite{Frieman:1995pm, Caldwell:1997ii, Peebles:1998qn, Steinhardt:1999nw}.